Ayeosa-Eniola/Call-Center-Performance-Using-Power-bi/README.md

 2. Deals Closed and Revenue Performance

-A total of 7,000 deals were successfully closed, meaning 46.7% of calls reached led to a deal.
+   - A total of 7,000 deals were successfully closed, meaning 46.7% of calls reached led to a deal.

-The total deal value was 1.38 million, showing the financial impact of successful calls.
+   - The total deal value was 1.38 million, showing the financial impact of successful calls.

-Day-wise Call Center Performance
+3. Day-wise Call Center Performance

-Monday had the highest call volume (8,340 calls), but Thursday had the best call reach success rate.
+   - Monday had the highest call volume (8,340 calls), but Thursday had the best call reach success rate.

-Wednesday had the lowest call activity, which might indicate a lower customer response rate on that day.
+   - Wednesday had the lowest call activity, which might indicate a lower customer response rate on that day.

-Agent Performance Trends
+4. Agent Performance Trends

-Some agents made a high number of calls but closed very few deals, suggesting a need for training or strategy improvements.
+   - Some agents made a high number of calls but closed very few deals, suggesting a need for training or strategy improvements.

-A few top-performing agents contributed to the majority of closed deals.
+   - A few top-performing agents contributed to the majority of closed deals.

-Recommendations for Improvement
+## Recommendations
-Increase Focus on High-Conversion Days
+1. Increase Focus on High-Conversion Days

-Since Thursday had the highest success rate, managers should increase call activities on this day to improve deal closures.
+   - Since Thursday had the highest success rate, managers should increase call activities on this day to improve deal closures.

-Improve Call Reach Rate
+2. Improve Call Reach Rate

-The 40% success rate means that more than half of the calls made do not reach customers.
+   - The 40% success rate means that more than half of the calls made do not reach customers.

-Strategies such as better customer engagement methods, call timing optimization, and improved lead qualification can help.
+   - Strategies such as better customer engagement methods, call timing optimization, and improved lead qualification can help.

-Agent Training and Performance Optimization
+3. Agent Training and Performance Optimization

-Agents with low deal closure rates despite high call volumes should receive training on sales techniques and customer engagement.
+   - Agents with low deal closure rates despite high call volumes should receive training on sales techniques and customer engagement.

-Performance tracking should be conducted weekly to identify struggling agents early and provide necessary support.
+   - Performance tracking should be conducted weekly to identify struggling agents early and provide necessary support.

-Optimize Call Schedules
+4. Optimize Call Schedules

-Calls on low-performance days like Wednesday should be reviewed to determine whether rescheduling or targeting different customer segments would be beneficial.
+   - Calls on low-performance days like Wednesday should be reviewed to determine whether rescheduling or targeting different customer segments would be beneficial.

-Conclusion
+## Conclusion
+This project demonstrates the importance of data-driven decision-making in managing call center operations.
+By using Power BI, businesses can track performance trends, identify problem areas, and make informed decisions to improve efficiency.

+The dashboard provides a clear and interactive way to monitor key call center metrics such as total calls, call reach rates, deal closures, and revenue generation.
+With the insights gathered, call center managers can implement better strategies, optimize operations, and improve overall performance.